jamesbaroi/web-app-test/README.md

 OR

-(2) Change the name to your choosing in chemical_elements.sql
+(2) Change the name to your choosing in schemas > chemical_elements.sql

 Source the chemicel_elements schema to the created database.